Petrosz007/dotfiles2/README.md

 chezmoi -v apply # Applies the version tracked by cheznoi, -v is verbose, shows the diff
 ```

+The scripts in `.chezmoiscripts` are (supposed to be) idempotent scripts, that help you with command execution.
+In this repo I use it to call `brew`, `asdf`, and install things.

+The `run_onchange_after_` prefix means:
+- `run` this as a script
+- `onchange` specifies that this should only be re-run on `chezmoi apply`s when the content of the file has changed
+  - In the brew install we want to run the script when the content of the `Brewfile` has changed, so we add the hash of the `Brewfile` into a comment in that file, so changing the `Brewfile` triggers the `onchange`
+- Run this `after` chezmoi has copied the files

+Important: The scripts (`after` scripts in this case) will be run in alphabetical order.
+But there might be dependencies between the scripts, first we need to brew install a tool that we use in a further script.
+Prefixing them with `00`, `10` can help create that run order.
+These are two digits, because there might be a script in the future, which we need between them, and it can be `05`.

 ## MacOS keyboard layouts

 ukelele is used for creating keyboard layouts, like [private_Library/colemak-dh-wide-macos-iso.keylayout](private_Library/colemak-dh-wide-macos-iso.keylayout)